 - Fern Leaves turn yellow and droop because of overwatering.
 Ferns require the soil to be consistently moist, but not saturated.
 If the soil is too damp this excludes oxygen from the soil and prevents the fern’s roots from drawing up nutrients and moisture from the soil which causes the leaves to turn yellow and droop.

 - The reason ferns lose leaves is because of low humidity and dry soil.
 Indoor ferns are tropical plants that require high humidity and consistently moist soil.
 If the humidity is too low or the soil is too dry, ferns drop their leaves as a survival strategy to reduce further water loss.

 - A dying outdoor fern is usually because of underwatering, too much sun, or soil that drains too quickly.
 Outdoor ferns grow best under trees as they require protection from the sun and wind.
 Plant outdoor ferns in soil amended with compost to ensure there is enough moisture to prevent the leaves from turning brown and dying.

 - Ferns turn light green because of a lack of nutrients in the soil.
 If the fern has exhausted all the nutrients in the potting soil the the leaves turn light green and the leaf growth is much slower.
 Too much sun can also turn the leaves a light green.

-- To revive dying ferns, emulate the fern’s natural environment with higher levels of humidity, shade, and water the fern as often as required to ensure the soil is consistently moist.
-Cut back any brown, yellow or dying leaves to help stimulate new growth and revive the fern.
+- To revive dying ferns, emulate the fern’s natural environment with higher levels of humidity, and shade, and water the fern as often as required to ensure the soil is consistently moist.
+Cut back any brown, yellow, or dying leaves to help stimulate new growth and revive the fern.